GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Service.md

 - **Device Logs:** Include information that are related to the device running state and processing logic.
 Note that devices need to support log reporting for logs to be viewed.

+**<u>Before you Start</u>**

+To view logs on DECADA, Agencies will need to have an account and access to the Device Management Administrator Policy.
+If Agencies do not have the access, please contact GovTech for the creation of account with the necessary functionality access.

 Agencies may refer [here](https://support.envisioniot.com/docs/device-connection/en/2.2.0/howto/monitoring/logs.html) for more information.

 <!--Note to Team: